 UK Travel Tip The cheapest train fares are those designated "Advance" - how far in advance depends upon the journey as most rail companies offer advance fares on a first come first served basis.
 Advance tickets are usually sold as one-way or "single" tickets.
 Whether or not you buy advance tickets, always compare the "single" ticket price to the round trip or "return" price as it is often cheaper to buy two single tickets rather than one round trip ticket.
 The difference on a trip between London and Cardiff is dramatic with standard fares being as much as two or three times the advance fares.

-Buses from London to Cardiff take between 3h30 and 3h45 hours.
-Advance fares cost between £10 and £20 round trip when purchased as two, one-way tickets - though if you are willing to book several months in advance and travel relatively unsociable hours, you could do this trip for an astonishing £3 round trip.
+Buses from London to Cardiff take between 3 hours and 30 minutes and 3 hours and 45 minutes.
+Advance fares cost between £10 and £20 round trip when purchased as two, one-way tickets, though if you are willing to book several months in advance and travel on off peak times, you could do this trip very inexpensively.

 National Express operates a regular bus service between Victoria Coach Station in London and Cardiff Bus Station.
-Last minute tickets for this trip cost about twice as much.
+Last minute tickets for this trip cost about twice as much though.
 There is also direct bus service to Cardiff Airport and Cardiff University.
 Bus tickets can be purchased online.

 - Use the Automobile Association Route Planner to map a route with suggested stopovers and gasoline stations.